dtarnawsky/cs-dark-light/readme.md

 ## Splash Screen

-The Android Splash Screen has changed in Android 12 and above to display the App's icon centered.
+The Android Splash Screen has changed in Android 12+ to display the App's icon centered.
 The background color is either white or black in dark mode.

 To modify the background color you need to add `windowSplashScreenBackground` to the file `android/app/src/main/res/values/styles.xml`: